RaspberryPiFoundation/backdrop-from-library/en/index.md

 	![screenshot](images/stage-choose.png)

-+ You can click on a category to browse images.
-Click on a stage backdrop and click 'OK'.
++ You can browse backdrops by category or theme.
+Click on a backdrop and click 'OK'.

 	![screenshot](images/backdrop.png)